platformsh/platformsh-docs/docs/src/guides/wordpress/composer/migrate.md

 ---
-title: "How to update your WordPress site to use Composer"
+title: "How to upgrade your WordPress site to use Composer"
 sidebarTitle: Upgrade to use Composer
 weight: 2
 description: |
-    Everything you need to get started with WordPress on Platform.sh.
+    Learn how to use WordPress with Composer on Platform.sh.
 ---

 Composer helps you declare, manage, and install all the dependencies needed to run your project.